JobHaver/leetCode/README.md

 # leetCode
 leet code answers

-Uploading LeetCode awnsers here.
+Uploading LeetCode answers here.
 Naming convention is if the URL of the problem is

 "https://leetcode.com/problems/median-of-two-sorted-arrays/submissions/"